 20. Global and Cultural Awareness

 In a globalized world, cultural awareness is essential, particularly if you’re working in an international or diverse company.
-Employers look for candidates who are open-minded, respect differences, and can collaborate with people from various backgrounds.
+Employers look for open-minded candidates, who respect differences and can collaborate with people from various backgrounds.

 How to showcase: Highlight any international experience or mention how you’ve worked effectively in culturally diverse teams.